Paul Morrell (footballer)

 Paul David Morrell (born 23 March 1961) is an English former footballer who played as a defender in the Football League for Bournemouth.
 He scored the winning goal in the first Football League Trophy Final, then known as the Associate Members' Cup, when Bournemouth beat Hull City 2–1 at Boothferry Park on 24 May 1984.
+He later played for Sing Tao SC in Hong Kong, and Salisbury City in the Southern League.

-He now works for the probation service in the Bournemouth area.
+He later worked for the probation service in the Bournemouth area.